dinomatic/docs.dinomatic.com/source/docs/akurai/customizations.md

 ### Footer Options

-Footer colors and copyright text.
+Footer colors, footer navigation, gambling logos and copyright text.
+If you're using year in your copyright text, you can replace it with `_current_year_` and it will display the current year.

 ![customizer-footer-options](/assets/images/akurai/customizer/footer-options.png)